+12100-12200.
+Computer Science with Applications I, II.
+PQ: Placement into MATH 15200 or higher, or consent of instructor.
+Either course in this sequence meets the general education requirement in the mathematical sciences.
+This twoquarter sequence teaches computational thinking and skills to students who are majoring in the sciences, mathematics, and economics.
+Lectures cover topics in (1) programming, such as recursion, abstract data types, and processing data; (2) computer science, such as clustering methods, event-driven simulation, and theory of computation; and to a lesser extent (3) numerical computation, such as approximating functions and their derivatives and integrals, solving systems of linear equations, and simple Monte Carlo techniques.
+Applications from a wide variety of fields serve both as examples in lectures and as the basis for programming assignments.
+In recent offerings, students have written programs to evaluate betting strategies, determine the number of machines needed at a polling place, and predict the size of extinct marsupials.
+Students learn Java and Python.
+A. Rogers.
+Autumn, Winter.
 15100-15200.
 Introduction to Computer Science I, II.
 PQ: Placement into MATH 15100 or equivalent, or consent of departmental counselor.
 Nonmajors may use either course in this sequence to meet the general education requirement in the mathematical sciences; students who are majoring in Computer Science must use either CMSC 15100-15200 or 16100-16200 to meet requirements for the major.
 This course, which is recommended for all students planning to take more advanced courses in computer science, introduces computer science using both functional (Scheme) and object-oriented (C++) programming languages.
 Topics include control and data abstraction, self-reference, time and space analysis, and data structures.
-R. Findler, A. Rogers, Staff.
 Autumn, Winter, Summer.

 15300.
 Foundations of Software.
-PQ: CMSC 15200.
+PQ: CMSC 15200 or 12200.
 Required of students who are majoring in Computer Science.
 This course is concerned with the mathematical foundations of computer software.
 We introduce a number of mathematical areas used in the modeling of programming languages and software, including prepositional and predicate logic, basic set theory, relations, and automata theory.
 The connection between mathematics and software is made via examples and small programming assignments.
-L. Fortnow.
+N. Hinrichs.
 Autumn.

 15400.
 Introduction to Computer Systems.
-PQ: CMSC 15200.
+PQ: CMSC 15200 or 12200.
 Required of students who are majoring in Computer Science.
 This course covers the basics of computer systems from a programmer's perspective.
 Topics include data representation, machine language programming, exceptions, code optimization, performance measurement, memory systems, and system-level I/O. Extensive programming required.
-R. Findler.
+G. Kindlmann.
 Spring.